-No. Requirement Proposed actions Responsible role Timing Relevant NVMP section С9 government agencies identified for each Construction Monitoring Program to compare actual performance of construction of the CSSI against predicted performance.
+No. Requ uirement Proposed actions Responsible role Timing Relevant NVMP section С9 The gove perfe following Construction Mon ernment agencies identified prmance of construction of itoring Programs must be prepared in consultation with the relevant for each Construction Monitoring Program to compare actual the CSSI against predicted performance.
 This NVMP outlines the monitoring expectations for this project.
 In Project Environment Manager Project Noise and Construction Section 2.5 APPENDIX F Required Construction Monitoring Programs Relevant government agencies to be consulted for each Construction Monitoring Program addition, the Sydney Metro CNVS outlines monitoring requirements.
 Vibration Consultant (a) Noise and Vibration EPA and Relevant Council(s) C10 Each Construction Monitoring P rogram must provide: This NVMP outlines the monitoring expectations Project Environment Manager Construction APPENDIX E for this project.
 In addition, the Sydney Metro CNVS outlines monitoring requirements.
-Project Noise and Vibration Consultant (a) details of baseline data available; Section 1.2.1 in APPENDIX E (b) details of baseline data to be obtained and when; (c) details of all monitoring of th e project to be undertaken; Section 1.2 and Section 1.3 in APPENDIX E (d) the parameters of the project t to be monitored; Section 1.2.2 and Section 1.3.1 in APPENDIX E (e) the frequency of monitoring to be undertaken; Section 1.2 and Section 1.3 in APPENDIX E (f) the location of monitoring; Section 1.2 and Section 1.3 in APPENDIX E (g) the reporting of monitoring r results; Section 1.6 in APPENDIX E
+Project Noise and Vibration Consultant (a) details of baseline data available; Section 1.2.1 in APPENDIX E (b) details of baseline data to be obtained and when; Section 1.2.1 in APPENDIX E (c) d etails of all monitoring of th ne project to be undertaken; Section 1.2 and Section 1.3 in APPENDIX E (d) tl he parameters of the projec t to be monitored; Section 1.2.2 and Section 1.3.1 in APPENDIX E (e) th ne frequency of monitoring to be undertaken; Section 1.2 and Section 1.3 in APPENDIX E (f) th e location of monitoring; Section 1.2 and Section 1.3 in APPENDIX E (g) tl he reporting of monitoring r results; Section 1.6 in APPENDIX E